jan-Lope/Toki_Pona-Parser/README.md

 ## In Progress

 Linux user can use the generated [Toki_Pona.out](https://github.com/jan-Lope/Toki_Pona-Parser/blob/gh-pages/Toki_Pona.out) without installing swi-prolog.
+It is generated automatically by [travis-ci.org](https://travis-ci.org/jan-Lope/Toki_Pona-Parser).

 Download this file and start it.